ceoalphonso/ceoalphonso/Manage-multiple-nodes-on-one-machine--with-IPTB.md

 IPTB full name is IPFS testbed, which can quickly launch and manage lots of nodes on one machine.

-**Make sure btfs was installed and added to path environment before start below step, no need "btfs init"**
+**Make sure btfs was installed and added to path environment before start below steps, no need "btfs init"**
 # Install IPTB
 ```
 git clone git@github.com:TRON-US/iptb-btfs-plugins.git